 - Half-printed or no printed pattern at all?

 Inquire the manufacturer’s homepage FAQ for common issues.

 It might be time to download new drivers or, update the printer software.

 - No printer action at all?

 Check the communication between your computer and your printer.
 How’s the Wi-Fi status?
-(Or, have your cat jumped on the router so the cord slipped out of place?
+Maybe your cat jumped on the router so the cord slipped out of place?
 (Ask me how I know 😺)

 Always use the latest version of Adobe Reader, update it if needed.

 So there’s the method.
 Now you can print a PDF pattern, test it out and use this guide as a checklist.